ardywibowo/randy/content/publication/adaptive-monitoring/index.md

 ---
-abstract: 'In many machine learning tasks, input features with varying degrees of predictive capability are usually acquired at some cost.
-For example, in human activity recognition (HAR) and mobile health (mHealth) applications, monitoring performance should be achieved with a low cost to gather different sensory features, as maintaining sensors incur monetary, computation, and energy cost.
-We propose an adaptive feature selection method that dynamically selects features for prediction at any given time point.
-We formulate this problem as an  minimization problem across time, and cast the combinatorial optimization problem into a stochastic optimization formulation.
-We then utilize a differentiable relaxation to make the problem amenable to gradient-based optimization.
-Our evaluations on four activity recognition datasets show that our method achieves a favorable trade-off between performance and the number of features used.
-Moreover, the dynamically selected features of our approach are shown to be interpretable and associated with the actual activity types.slides: ""'
+abstract: 'In many machine learning tasks, input features with varying degrees of predictive capability are acquired at varying costs.
+In order to optimize the performance-cost trade-off, one would select features to observe a priori.
+However, given the changing context with previous observations, the subset of predictive features to select may change dynamically.
+Therefore, we face the challenging new problem of foresight dynamic selection (FDS): finding a dynamic and light-weight policy to decide which features to observe next, before actually observing them, for overall performance-cost trade-offs.
+To tackle FDS, this paper proposes a  Bayesian learning framework of Variational Foresight Dynamic Selection (VFDS).
+VFDS learns a policy that selects the next feature subset to observe, by optimizing a variational Bayesian objective that characterizes the trade-off between model performance and feature cost.
+At its core is an implicit variational distribution on binary gates that are dependent on previous observations, which will select the next subset of features to observe.
+We apply VFDS on the Human Activity Recognition (HAR) task where the performance-cost trade-off is critical in its practice.
+Extensive results demonstrate that VFDS selects different features under changing contexts, notably saving sensory costs while maintaining or improving the HAR accuracy.
+Moreover, the features that VFDS dynamically select are shown to be interpretable and associated with the different activity types.
+We will release the code.'
 url_pdf: https://openreview.net/pdf?id=mPmCP2CXc7p
-title: "Dynamic Feature Selection for Efficient and Interpretable Human Activity Recognition "
+title: "VFDS: Variational Foresight Dynamic Selection in Bayesian Neural Networks"
 publication_types:
   - "3"
 authors: